18 January 2018, 19:00–22:30 / Parnassos Cultuurcentrum

 After the screening, activist Naomi Doevendans will lead a discussion on the themes of functional diversity and sexuality.
-Naomi is an activist and starting politician (for the newly-established Dutch political party BIJ1) born and raised in Amsterdam, who identifies as a pansexual woman.
+Naomi is an activist and starting politician born and raised in Amsterdam, who identities as a pansexual woman.
 As for her chronic illness, she believes that it’s a part of her instead of her identity.
-Her motto, therefore, is ‘My illness is not what makes me disabled, it’s the society that does’.
-By understanding multiple minorities in relation to one other - people with physical and mental disabilities, people with psychological issues, homeless youth, and LGBTQI+ - she has found her career path in activism and politics self-revealing.
+Her motto, therefore, is “my illness is not what makes me disabled, it’s the society that does.”
+By understanding multiple minorities in relation to one other people with physical and mental disabilities, people with psychological issues, homeless youth, and LGBTQH+-she has found her career path in activism and politics self-revealing.
 Besides campaigning she gives lectures, presentations and able-bodied privilege trainings to care workers, activist and public transport officials.
-She extensively works on a research funded by the city council of Amsterdam to gain insight on LGBTQI+ homeless youth.
-She used to write blogs for an english online magazine called ‘Liability’ where she documented experiences of people who are a part of the LGBTQI+ community and have a disability or chronic illness.
+She extensively works on research funded by the city council of Amsterdam to gain insight on LGBTQ+ homeless youth.
+She used to write blogs for an English online magazine called Liability where she documented experiences of people who are a part of the LGBTQ+ community and have a disability or chronic illness.
 Naomi aims to continue this work in the future to tell more of people’s stories on their terms.

 Join us for the screening and discussion, and also consider joining the Army of Love!
 To attend the event, kindly let us know ahead of time by emailing us.